 Information we collect and how it is used

-When a Hum device is installed in your car, information is collected about your vehicle’s performance and maintenance characteristics, as well as vehicle location and use information (including trip distances, acceleration, deceleration, turning, speed and revolutions per minute).
+When a Hum device is installed in your car, information is collected about your vehicle (including make, model, color, year and vehicle identification number), your vehicle's performance and maintenance characteristics, as well as vehicle location and use information (including trip distances, acceleration, deceleration, turning, speed and revolutions per minute).
 This information is used to provide the Hum services described above, including real-time vehicle tracking.

 Information we share

 Information that identifies your vehicle and other personal information may be shared when it is necessary to provide various Hum services, such as alerting emergency personnel of your location if a crash is detected, helping authorities locate your vehicle if you report it stolen or helping roadside assistance services locate your vehicle.

 Hum information may also be used on its own or in combination with other Verizon information about you to determine aggregate insights about Hum users.
 For example, a company may find it valuable to know the number of vehicles on different roads at various times during the day and the percent of drivers of those vehicles that are in a certain age range.
 Hum information may also be shared with third parties in a way that does not identify you personally.
 For example, it may be used to provide traffic reporting or similar services or to inform car manufacturers about characteristics of different vehicle models.

 Hum app users can invite each other to share Safety Score information, including cumulative Safety Score, total number of Safety Score events in the current week, total number of miles driven that week, first name, and avatar or photograph.
 You can stop sharing this information at any time by going to the leaderboard page within the Hum app and swiping left on the name and avatar of the person with whom you no longer want to share your Safety Score information.